^

 • systemic autoimmune diseases;

-Enlarged lymph nodes do not always indicate the presence of an inflammatory process: sometimes this happens in malignant tumors.
-If there is a suspicion of such a pathology, antibiotics are also not needed: a cytological examination of the biological material from the site is performed, after which a treatment corresponding to pathology is prescribed.
+Enlarged lymph nodes do not always indicate the presence of an inflammatory process: sometimes this happens with malignant tumors.
+If such a pathology is suspected, antibiotics are also not needed: a cytological study of biological material from the node is carried out, after which treatment corresponding to the pathology is prescribed.

 Release form